argrabowski/concurrency-challenges/README.md

 ## Summer Spectacular

 ### Overview
-The "Summer Spectacular" project simulates an event organized by CircusJazz, LLC.
+The "Summer Spectacular" program simulates an event organized by CircusJazz, LLC.
 Performers, including Flamenco dancers, torch jugglers, and duets, must take the stage independently, creating an improvisational masterpiece.

 ### Features
 - Synchronization using mutexes and condition variables or semaphores.